rjshap/AutoSharesAPI/web-api/trading-api/overview.md

 description: Working with the APIs
 ---

-# Working with the APIs
+# Working with the API Documentation

 ### Introduction